-These savory corn muffins are perfect for hot food at a warm chili, delicious Thanksgiving dinner, or brunch.
+Who doesn’t love muffins?
+Warm, fresh from the oven, and simply irresistible!
+These corn muffins are perfect for a hearty chili, Thanksgiving dinner, or a cozy brunch.

 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
 I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
 And don't forget to save the recipes on Pinterest so you can easily find them next time!